-Electives, approved by the School of Engineering, must be chosen in consultation with the academic adviser.
+Depth electives, approved by the School of Engineering, must be chosen in consultation with the academic advisor.

-GLOBAL HUMANITARIAN ENGINEERING EMPHASIS (21 CREDITS)
+GLOBAL HUMANITARIAN ENGINEERING EMPHASIS (20 CREDITS)

 This emphasis prepares a student for engineering in a global context.
-This emphasis is open to students pursuing a BSE (any concentration) or a Bio-engineering degree.
+This emphasis is open to students pursuing a BSE (any concentration) or a Bioengineering Science degree.
 Students will complete a course of study and an international field work experience.
 After successful completion of this emphasis, the words Global Humanitarian Engineering Emphasis will appear in the student's transcript and diploma.

 The Global Humanitarian Engineering coordinator can provide application details.

-21 credit hours required, selected as shown from the courses below.
+20 credit hours required, selected as shown from the courses below.